martijnswart01/martijnswart01.github.io/_projects/In-House-3D-Printer/index.md

 ## Hardware–Software Optimization
 Once operational, the project shifted into an intensive optimization phase where mechanical design and firmware tuning evolved together.
 Large scale motion introduces the amplyfied effect of challenges from desktop printing: structural resonance, inertia driven vibration, flow instability, and accumulated positional errors.
 Solving these required simultaneous adjustments to hardware geometry and control algorithms.

-Key areas of optimization included:
-- Resonance analysis and input shaping
-- Motion acceleration tuning
-- Flow rate calibration at high speed
-- Bed probing and large-area leveling strategies
-- Mechanical redesign of critical components for stability
+Through iterative cycles of CAD redesign, experimental validation, and firmware tuning, the system was progressively optimized.
+Resonance behavior was analysed and mitigated using input shaping techniques.
+Acceleration profiles were refined to balance speed and accuracy.
+Flow calibration and large-area bed leveling strategies were developed to ensure dimensional consistency across the 600 × 600 mm build platform.

-The process involved continuous iteration: redesigning hardware parts in CAD, validating prints, adjusting firmware parameters, and repeating until performance targets were met.
+Rather than treating mechanical and digital subsystems separately, performance was improved by continuously adjusting and iterating both domains at the same time.
+This included redesigning hardware parts in CAD, validating prints, adjusting firmware parameters, and repeating until performance targets were met.

 ## Performace Outcome
-The final system transformed an abandoned machine into a reliable research tool with substantial performance gains:
+The final system transformed an abandoned machine into a reliable research tool with substantial performance:

 - 0.1 mm dimensional tolerance
 - 30 cm²/s material flow capability